opendistro/for-elasticsearch-docs/docs/install/docker-security.md

 # Docker security configuration

-Before deploying to a production environment, you should replace the demo security certificates with your own.
-With the RPM-based installation, you have direct access to the file system, but the Docker image requires modifying the Docker Compose file to include the replacement files.
+Before deploying to a production environment, you should replace the demo security certificates and configuration YAML files with your own.
+With the RPM and Debian installations, you have direct access to the file system, but the Docker image requires modifying the Docker Compose file to include the replacement files.

 #### Sample Docker Compose file